tango-controls/tango-doc/source/development/contributing/documentation-guide.rst

 For details see :ref:`Documentation workflow tutorial <documentation_workflow_tutorial>`.

+.. note::Using GitHub online editing feature

+   For small fixes, you may use GitHub online editing feature.
+   It is a good practice to avoid direct commits to 'dev' nor to 'master' branch.
+   Please select :guilabel:`Create a new branch and start pull request` before sending the change.

 Building/previewing documentation locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To build the documentation you will need Sphinx environment which is a Python package.
 Please consult `Sphinx webpage`_ for details on how to install it.

+..
 There are references to doxygen C++ API documentation.
 You need to install
    `Breathe <https://breathe.readthedocs.io>`_, too.
 It is a tool for referencing doxygen documentation from the Sphinx.

 .. warning::